Cannes red carpet looks 2023: All the fashion from the 76th film festival | CNN

 For more than seven decades, the Croisette’s hallowed red carpet has welcomed time-honored starlets and fashion icons such as Brigitte Bardot, Elizabeth Taylor, Princess Diana and Madonna.
 The festivities have long been as just about the fashion as the films — if anything, the level of spectacle has only increased.

-Click through our highlights gallery above to see the most captivating looks from the week.
+And there’s still more to come.
+Click through our highlights gallery above to see the most captivating looks from the event.